prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ```
 TODO: `Slashing protection file E:\EthStaking\ConsensusLayer\direct\validator.db is missing.
 If you changed your --wallet-dir or --datadir, please copy your previous "validator.db" file into your current --datadir.`
 How do we specify a directory for the slashing protection history db? possible for this to auto-point to wallet-dir for more intuitive UX in this guide?

+TODO: We use `account` and `wallet` interchangably.
+Can/should we use one term consistently throughout docs, CLI, flags, directories?
 ```